darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : The target black luminance parameter sets the ground-level black of the target medium.
 By default it is set to the minimum non-zero value that can be encoded by the available number of bits in the ouput color space.
 Reducing it to zero means that some non-zero luminences will be mapped to 0 in the output, potentially losing some detail in the very darkest parts of the shadows.
 Increasing this slider will produce raised, faded blacks that can provide something of a "retro" look.

-target middle-grey
+target middle-gray
-: This is the middle-grey of the output medium that is used as a target for the _filmic rgb_ S curve central node.
-On gamma corrected media, the actual grey is computed with the gamma correction (middle-grey^(1/gamma)), so a middle-grey parameter of 18% with a gamma of 2.2 gives an actual middle-grey target of 45.87%.
+: This is the middle-gray of the output medium that is used as a target for the _filmic rgb_ S curve central node.
+On gamma corrected media, the actual gray is computed with the gamma correction (middle-gray^(1/gamma)), so a middle-gray parameter of 18% with a gamma of 2.2 gives an actual middle-gray target of 45.87%.

 target white luminance
 : This parameter allows you to set the ceiling level white of the target medium.
 Set it lower than 100% if you want dampened, muted whites to achieve a retro look.

-: To avoid double-ups and washed pictures, _filmic rgb_ applies a “gamma” compression reverting the output ICC gamma correction, so the middle-grey is correctly remapped at the end.
-To remove this compression, set the destination power factor to 1.0 and the middle-grey destination to 45%.
+: To avoid double-ups and washed pictures, _filmic rgb_ applies a “gamma” compression reverting the output ICC gamma correction, so the middle-gray is correctly remapped at the end.
+To remove this compression, set the destination power factor to 1.0 and the middle-gray destination to 45%.

 ## options